cobalthq/cobalt-product-public-docs/content/en/Getting started/customize-report.md

    ![Customize a pentest report](/gsg/CustomizePentestReport.png "Select the eye icon to leave a section out of a pentest report.")

 1. When you've finished customizing your report, scroll to the top of the page and select **Apply**.

+1. Now you can select **Download** to download your pentest report, as a PDF file, with the changes you configured.

 ### Pentest Report Types